-All of that said, if you know how to search for and identify a quality host, then even a shared hosting plan can be free of some of the cons listed above.
+That being said, if you know how to search for and identify a quality host, then even a shared hosting plan can be free of some of the cons listed above.

-If you insist on waiting to find a hosting service with the fallowing key features, then you should be well on your way to a very satisfactory experience with a shared hosting service for WordPress.
+If you insist on waiting to find a hosting service with the following key features, then you should be well on your way to a very satisfactory experience with a shared hosting service for WordPress.

 While it should be remembered that you will get what you pay for, we also want to encourage you that you can still find quality hosting with these features without breaking the bank.
 On that note, here are the features you absolutely need to look into to find the right host:

 The best WordPress hosting services will absolutely have either single-click installation of WordPress available through the cPanel or will offer pre-installation of WordPress when you purchase their services, some even have an existing library of themes.